reframejs/reframe/readme.md

 For alternative stacks
-you can use [a community starter](https://github.com/topics/reframe-starter) or you can assemble ssr-coin and/or Wildcard into a custom stack yourself.
+you can use [a community starter](https://github.com/topics/reframe-starter) or you can assemble our libraries into a custom stack yourself.
-(Our libraries can be used individually and independently of each other.)
+(Our libraries can be used individually and independently of Reframe and of each other.)

 <br/>

-## Zero-LOC
+## Zero-LOC Framework

-We call a *Zero-LOC framework*, a framework that is merely a collection of:
+We call a *Zero-LOC framework* a framework that is merely a collection of:
 - **Libraries** -
   Each library is a do-one-thing-do-it-well library: it takes care of one thing and one thing only